 Main Colors’ Meaning

-The 3 most common colors we see in the Star Wars universe are red, green, and blue.
+The 3 most common lightsaber colors we see in the Star Wars universe are red, green, and blue.
 When you see them in the movies you can instantly distinguish the “bad guys” from the “good” ones.

 Red-colored lightsabers are almost exclusively wielded by evil forces and Siths.
 The red glow is obtained from powerful synthetic crystals, unlike the naturally formed blue and green ones that Jedis preferred.

-The synthetic crystals are capable of producing more powerful lightsabers that have the potential to deactivate their opponents’ lightsabers by overloading them with energy.
+These artificial Kyber crystals are capable of producing more powerful lightsabers that have the potential to deactivate their opponents’ lightsabers by overloading them with energy.

-These synthetic crystals are believed to be powered by the force of evil and lust for power.
+The unnatural Kyber crystal is believed to be powered by the force of evil and lust for power.

 In the original comic adaptation of The Return Of The Jedi, Luke Skywalker’s green lightsaber actually turned red in Darth Vader’s hand.
 This implies that the red color reflects the corrupt sinister nature of its holder.